DataDog/extendeddaemonset/chart/app-example/README.md

 ## Introduction

-This chart allows you to deploy a "dummy" application that used the ExtendedDaemonset.
+This chart allows you to deploy a "dummy" application that uses the ExtendedDaemonset.

-thanks to this chart you can test several ExtendedDaemonset features, such as:
+Thanks to this chart you can test several ExtendedDaemonset features, such as:

 * The Canary deployment strategy
 * The `extendeddaemonset-check` util pod with the `helm test` command.